Essay on Raksha Bandhan

 The preparations of Raksha Bandhan in India start a few days before the festival when sisters go out shopping for rakhis and rituals like roli chawal, pooja thali, and coconut, etc., for their brothers while brothers are ransacking the stores for the perfect gift for their lovely sisters.
 In Indian families, on the day of Raksha Bandhan, everyone wakes up early and takes a bath.
 After pooja and aarti, sisters apply a teeka of roli and chawal on the forehead of their brothers, tie the rakhi and give them sweets to eat.
 Brothers then give gifts to their sisters, and they both have a meal together.
 For siblings who stay away from each other, sisters arrange for online rakhi delivery in India as well as abroad and also send gifts for their brothers.
 You can celebrate Raksha Bandhan the way you like and enjoy a wonderful time with your family, for this is what the festival is known for.

-Well, we hope that this Raksha Bandhan essay gives you all the information you needed on this significant festival in the Indian culture, and we hope you gained a lot of other useful information on this festival.
+Well, we hope that this Raksha Bandhan essay gives you all the information you need on this significant festival in Indian culture, and we hope you gained a lot of other useful information on this festival.
+Surely this elaborative Raksha Bandhan essay is not limited to history, as it contains some heartfelt rakhi gift ideas for sisters.
+I hope you had a good read!